Do I Need Category Pages for My E-commerce Store?

 1. Context for Products and Services

-One great benefit of using a content writing agency to create copy for your category pages is that it gives you the opportunity to provide context for the product or service you’re providing.
-Some examples of this might include:
+One great benefit of using a category description writing service to create copy for your category pages is that it gives you the opportunity to provide context for the products or services you’re providing.
+Some category page examples of this might include:

 - Relating your business’s values to the product or service

-- Providing information on how your product is different from similar ones
+- Providing information on how your products are different from similar ones

 - Sharing general information on what the products are and what they might be used for